shamshadali-perumbalath/Data-Analysis_Using_R/README.md

 3. Data Visualization Using R

 Files are ordered in concerned folders; which include Markdown files, Brower Version of Markdown File, and codes used in markdown file

+## Download or copy the codes of .rmd file and run in your RStudio Console